-The USDA operates a suite of lending programs for farmers and ranchers through the Farm Service Agency's (FSA) Farm Loan Programs.
-The programs provide assistance for beginning farmers and ranchers, and for farmers and ranchers with limited resources.
-Farming today requires substantial capital to begin and continue operating, a significant challenge to young and beginning farmers who have a difficult time obtaining capital and face other barriers to entry.
 The Committee recognizes the success of FSA's lending portfolio.
 In fiscal year 2010, FSA made more than \$5 billion in loans to over 36,000 farmers.
-In fiscal year 2011, FSA made more than \$4.8 million in loans to over 32,000 farmers.
-Both years represent some of the highest lending levels for the Agency and demonstrate the continued strong demand for FSA loans.
-14,800 of the loans were made to young, new and beginning farmers.
-In fiscal year 2011, the direct loan delinquency rate was 5.7 percent and the direct loan loss rate is 0.9 percent.
-For the guaranteed programs, the delinquency rate is 1.43 percent and the loss rate is 0.50 percent.
+In fiscal year 2011, FSA made 31,751 loans valued at more than \$4.7 billion.
+In fiscal year 2012, FSA made 32,053 farm loans valued at close to \$4.2 billion.
+These years represent some of the highest lending levels for the Agency and demonstrate the continued strong demand for FSA loans.
+16,043 of the loans issued in fiscal year 2012 were made to young, new, and beginning farmers.
+In fiscal year 2012, the direct loan delinquency rate was 5.4 percent and the direct loan loss rate was 1.0 percent.
+For the guaranteed programs, the delinquency rate was 1.2 percent and the loss rate was .4 percent.

-The reported bill reauthorizes current programs through fiscal year 2017.
+The reported bill reauthorizes current programs through fiscal year 2018.
 Of note, the reported bill includes substantial legislative language for both Titles V and VI (Rural Development).
 The underlying statute for both titles is Public Law 87-128, the Consolidated Farm and Rural Development Act of 1961 (ConAct).
 Subsequent farm bills and other legislation added programs, requirements, and other provisions to the ConAct, and several ConAct provisions have become inoperable and contradictory.
 Over the course of 51 years of amendments, the ConAct has become confusing, convoluted and disorganized.
-The Committee undertook an effort to streamline and reorganize the ConAct to improve the clarity and administration of authorized programs, which is reflected in the legislative text of both Titles V and VI of the reported bill.
-Specifically for credit programs, general authorities for Title V continue in one consolidated subtitle.
+The Committee undertook a significant effort with the Department to streamline and reorganize the ConAct to improve the clarity and administration of authorized programs, which is reflected in the legislative text of both Titles V and VI of the reported bill.
+Specifically for credit programs, general authorities for Title V continue in one consolidated subtitle with general definitions for Titles V and VI in another consolidated and streamlined title.
 In carrying out the programs and activities authorized in Title V, the Committee expects USDA to continue operating the programs and activities in accordance with the regulations and procedures in effect on the date of enactment of this Act to the extent that they are consistent with the requirements applicable to such programs and activities provided in this Act.
 The Committee stresses that it is important that the streamlining of the ConAct not disrupt lending to rural America.
 The Committee provides continued support to new and beginning farmers and ranchers by adjusting down payment loan limits, expanding eligibility for new legal entities created for succession planning, adjusting term limits for direct operating loans, and eliminating term limits for guaranteed operating loans.
 The Committee also provided additional support for military veterans interested in pursuing careers as farmers and ranchers.

-The reported bill also adjusts programs to provide lending assistance to farmers and ranchers that struggle with obtaining access to credit, including the historically disadvantaged.
+The Committee also included language that makes commercial fishermen eligible for emergency loans (although they will still not be eligible for operating or farm ownership loans).
+The reported bill also allows the USDA to conduct targeted pilot programs.
+The Committee intends that these pilot programs, in part, will help USDA find innovative ways to provide credit to new and beginning farmers and ranchers.
+The reported bill adjusts programs to provide lending assistance to farmers and ranchers that struggle with obtaining access to credit, including the historically disadvantaged.
 First, the reported bill allows the Secretary of Agriculture to establish intermediate relending for the highly fractionated land program for Indian tribes and tribal corporations.
 Second, the reported bill updates the term limits for the receipt of both direct and guaranteed loans.
-In 1996, the Federal Agricultural Improvement and Reform Act added provisions to the ConAct to impose term limits on direct and guaranteed operating loans administered by FSA.
-The term limits were suspended by Congress in 2002, 2006, and most recently by the 2008 Farm Bill which extended the suspension through December 31, 2010.
+Also, the bill includes a pilot lending program for small dollar loans to gleaners and requires the USDA submit a report to Congress on the feasibility of such a program.